brycewray/hugo-site/content/posts/2022/10/tying-up-some-recent-loose-ends/index.md

 [^sagas]: I'm purposely excluding "sagas" --- *i.e.*, cases in which updates to earlier posts took the form of one or more entirely separate *additional* posts, such as my attempts to make use of custom-domain support in iCloud Mail --- since even my feeds-only readers should be getting those, anyway.

 In each part below, the first date shown is the post's *original* date of publication.
-I reproduced each update mostly as it actually appears in its respective post, the date of which will determine the order in which it appears below.
+I reproduced each update mostly as it actually appears in its respective post, the original date of which will determine the order in which it appears below.

 *(Incidentally: before we proceed, please understand that I **won't** be updating **this** post if I make further updates to any of the posts mentioned below.
 This one is what it's going to be.)*